pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * How Competitive Are You?
 * Do You Perform Better When You're Competing or When You're Collaborating?
 * How Emotionally Intelligent Are You?
-* Do You Take More Risks When You Are Around Your Friends?
+* Do You Take More Risks When You Are Around Your friends?
 * Do You Unknowingly Submit to Peer Pressure?
 * Do You Think You're Brave?
 * How Much of a Daredevil Are You?